MicrosoftDocs/visualstudio-docs/docs/xml-tools/how-to-print-diagrams-from-the-graph-view-and-the-content-model-view.md

   - "multiple"
 ---
 # How to: Print Diagrams from the Graph View and the Content Model View

-This topic describes how to print a diagram from the Graph View or the Content Model View.
+This topic describes how to print a diagram from the Graph View or the Content Model View of XML Schema Designer.

-### To print diagrams from the XML Schema Designer
+## To print diagrams from the XML Schema Designer

 1. Open an XSD file in Visual Studio and add some nodes to the [XML Schema Designer Workspace](../xml-tools/xml-schema-designer-workspace.md).